The 7 things you absolutely must know about tone of voice

 Should every brand have a tone of voice?

-Yes!
 If you have a strong brand, your voice should reflect and amplify that.
 A tone of voice is simply another way for your brand to connect with people.
 Who doesn’t want that?
-A great voice:

 If you’re thinking that your brand isn’t interesting or different enough to have a strong tone of voice, then that’s probably telling you something about your brand.
 (And exploring your voice could be a valuable way of finding what’s distinctive about your brand.)

-Of course, some organisations might not need a ‘ strong voice’ – think of Gov.uk’s very neutral voice.
-But they still need a deliberate, consistent approach to how they use language so they’re being as helpful as possible.
+As we’ve seen, some organisations might not need a ‘strong voice’ – think of Gov.uk’s very neutral voice.
+But everyone still needs a deliberate, consistent approach to how they use language so they’re being as helpful as possible.

-And it’s not just something for ‘big brands’.
-If you’re a solo operator or a small business, your voice can be a huge advantage – because you can say what you want!
+Remember, this isn’t just something for ‘big brands’.
+In fact, if you’re a solo operator or a small business, your voice can be a huge advantage – because you can say what you want!
 In any way you want it!
-And you won’t have to get it approved or signed off or complicated stuff.
-(Look at the extraordinary ‘Inner Beauty’!)
-What are you waiting for?!
+Take a look at the extraordinary ‘Inner Beauty’ in Tone Knob – their voice is totally unique, and they say things about ‘intimate waxing’ that no-one else ever could!

 What are the different tones of voice?

 Just like with people, there’s an enormous range of possibilities.
-But – also like people – there are some basic tone of voice ‘types’ that turn up a lot.
+But – also like people – there are some basic ‘personality types’ that turn up a lot.

 11 Primary Voices

-You can learn more about them in this short course Say Hello to the 11 Primary Voices.
-They’re also the heart of Voicebox method.
+You can learn more about the 11 Primary Voices in this short course Say Hello to the 11 Primary Voices.
+They are also the heart of Voicebox method.

 Nick Parker on a computer screen.